camunda/camunda-docs/docs/reference/feel/language-guide/feel-unary-tests.md

 ---
 id: feel-unary-tests
-title: Unary tests
+title: Unary-Tests
 ---

-Unary tests can be used only for input entries of a decision table.
+Unary-Tests can be used only for input entries of a decision table.
 They are a special kind of expression with additional operators.
 The operators get the value of the input expression implicitly as the first argument.

 The result of the expression must be either `true` or `false`.

-A unary test expression is `true` if one of the following conditions is fulfilled:
+An unary-tests expression is `true` if one of the following conditions is fulfilled:
 * the expression evaluates to `true` when the input value is applied to it
 * the expression evaluates to a list and the input value is equal to at least one of the values in that list
 * the expression evaluates to a value and the input value is equal to that value